aureliowozhiak/case-pismo/README.md

 #### `process(self) -> None`
 - Main processing method based on the specified environment.
   - In "local" environment, it processes events and moves/aggregates Parquet files.
-  - In "production" environment, it does nothing.
+  - In "production" environment, it processes events and moves/aggregates Parquet file.
   - Prints an error message for an invalid environment.

 ### Example Usage: